RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 Please bring a laptop to each class session so that you can participate fully in class activities that involve digital tools.
 It is OK to have your laptops open and ready to use during class, *as long as you are using them as tools for learning*: Taking notes, writing code to help you understand a concept being discussed in class, completing group coding activities, and so on.

-However **the use of a laptop for tasks not related to learning in MTH 225 is not allowed.** These include working on assignments for other classes, gaming, shopping, web browsing unrelated to the class, and similar activities.
-Non-learning related use of a computer will result in a warning, then the loss of the engagement credit for attending the class, and further penalties if the behavior persists.
+However please note: **The use of technology for tasks *not* related to learning in MTH 225 is not allowed.** This includes working on assignments for other classes, gaming, shopping, web browsing unrelated to the class, and similar activities.
+These will result in a warning first, then the loss of the engagement credit for attending the class, and further penalties if the behavior persists.

-**Tech support:** **I (Talbert) am not able to provide tech support** since I lack the skill and permissions to fix all possible problems. **Do not contact me when tech problems arise.** Instead, contact the appropriate person or office listed below:
+**Tech support:** **I (Talbert) am not able to provide tech support** since I lack the skill and permissions to fix all possible problems. **Do not contact me first when tech problems arise.** Instead, contact the appropriate person or office listed below, *then* let me know the situation:

 * For help with **Blackboard:** Email the Blackboard Help Desk at bbadmin@gvsu.edu or call (616)331-8526.
 For hours of operation and more information see http://www.gvsu.edu/elearn/help.
 * For help with **the GVSU network, email, or printing**: Email the GVSU IT Help Desk at helpdesk@gvsu.edu; or call (616)331-2101 or toll free (855)435-7488.
 For hours of operation and more information see https://www.gvsu.edu/it.
 * For help with **your computer:** Try the GVSU IT Help Desk (above) or contact your device's manufacturer or a computer store.
 * For help with **any other technology:** Seek out the help documentation in the tool you are using, or do a targeted Google search.
 Ask a classmate or me if you are unable to resolve the issue.

-**If technology issues prevent submitting work:** If you have contacted an appropriate source of help and an issue still persists that prevents you from turning in work in the usual way (for example on Blackboard), **you are expected to take alternative measures to get your work turned in on time.** For example, if Blackboard is offline and a deadline is near, send an email with an attachment.
+**If technology issues prevent submitting work:** If you have contacted an appropriate source of help and an issue still persists that prevents you from turning in work in the usual way (for example on Blackboard), **you are expected to take alternative measures to get your work turned in on time.** For example, if Blackboard is offline, send an email with an attachment.
 Then, submit the work using the normal means later.

 ## Academic misconduct